 In this case, there is simply a slight change.
 Frozen methane blasts from the sky from time to time in this dense fog!
 When we are on Earth we utilize methane as a fuel because it burns; on Titan, however, there is no oxygen, therefore we can’t start a fire.
 You will need an oxygen mask, but you won’t need a full spacesuit like you would on the moon.
 Titan has a more robust atmosphere, but it is extremely cold—down to -300 degrees Fahrenheit, to be exact.
 The lowest temperature ever recorded on Earth was minus 128 degrees Fahrenheit, which occurred at the south pole.
 Because it is about 900 million kilometers from the sun, it is quite frigid.

 Are There Any Living Organisms On Titan, Saturn’s moon?

 The sun’s beams couldn’t reach the ground because of the thick fog and atmosphere.
 It is a little extreme, but that is just life.
 For example, Bacteria can withstand radiation and low temperatures, and some have even endured a year outside the International Space Station without dying.
 Even if we had to drill down farther, Titan will be a piece of cake compared to that.
 Several experts think that Titan has a vast ocean under its surface.
-Titan’s core gets a small lift from Saturn’s gravity, and there is ammonia in the ocean.
+Titan’s core gets a small lift from Saturn’s Moon gravity, and there is ammonia in the ocean.
 It is like Titan’s anti-freeze, you know?